tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_en.md

 ![][img-init6]
 ![][img-init5]

-**Data migration**: Export data in the selected database and import it into CDB for MySQL.
+**Data migration**: Export data in the selected database and import it into TencentDB for MySQL.
-**Incremental synchronization**: After performing data export and import, configure CDB for MySQL as the slave database for source database to achieve incremental synchronization between master and slave.
+**Incremental synchronization**: After performing data export and import, configure TencentDB for MySQL as the slave database for source database to achieve incremental synchronization between master and slave.
-**Overwrite root account**: Since root account is used for security verification for cloud database, subsequent CDB operations will be affected if root account does not exist in the source database.
+**Overwrite root account**: Since root account is used for security verification for cloud database, subsequent TencentDB operations will be affected if root account does not exist in the source database.
 Therefore, if the entire instance is migrated, you should specify whether to overwrite the target database root account with the source database root account.
 Choose "Yes" if you want to use root account of the source database or if root account is not configured for target database.
 Choose "No" if you want to retain the root account of target database.

 ### 2.4 Verify Migration Task Information
  When migration task is created, you need to verify the migration task information and start the task only if all verification items pass.
 There are three statuses for task verification: